 Seychelles from Mauritius

-My luck has turned as I’ve travelled north.
-Seychelles is everything that Mauritius wasn’t.
+My luck has turned as I’ve travelled north from Port Louis.
+The Seychelles is everything that Mauritius wasn’t.
 It’s sunny and gorgeous and enticing.
 The hotels are equally luxurious, if not more so, though tending more to boutique and it’s even more expensive.

-One must-see is the Vallèe de Mai, the UNESCO World Heritage Site which is the only place in the world where the world’s heaviest nut Coco de Mer, grows in the wild.
-You can’t really see them growing on the trees but there are collections of the huge nuts laid out - the largest weigh fifteen kilos.
-They’re buttock shaped and a little grotesque.
+Praslin’s rugged, jungle-covered interior is home to Praslin National Park, which encompasses Vallée de Mai Nature Reserve.
+This UNESCO World Heritage Site is a must-see, the only place in the world where the world’s heaviest nut, the Coco de Mer, grows in the wild.
+You can’t really see them growing on the trees, but there are collections of the huge nuts laid out - the largest weigh fifteen kilos.
+They’re buttock shaped and more than a little grotesque.

-Even more appealing is La Digue islet, reached by yet another ferry and toured on a hire bike.
+Even more appealing is La Digue islet, reached by yet another ferry and toured on another hire bike.
+Cars were banned here until recently and are still heavily discouraged.
 This is where the beaches that feature on all the posters are found.
-This sea-side picture perfect coral island is dotted with huge striated granite boulders guarding stretches of unspoiled white sand.
+This sea-side picture perfect coral island is dotted with more enormous striated granite boulders, guarding stretches of unspoiled white sand at Anse Source d'Argent.
 Palm trees bend artistically.
 It’s definitely a little patch of paradise.

 ‘Not yet,’ they reply. ' Next year’.

-Back on Mahe, the largest island of the Seychelles, there’s time for more yet more beautiful beach exploration and lounging.
+There’s time for yet more beautiful beach exploration and lounging.
+One road loops almost, but not quite round the perimeter of Mahé, grazing the sandy bays.
+Petite Anse, both pristine and isolated is yet another beach touted as best in the world.
 I’m still eating dinner on my own, but the tiniest cutest lizard in the world is keeping me company.